Leader-board/OA-and-Interviews/Online Assessments.md

 ![img.png](media/image7.png)

-**Figure 5:** A Hirevue score report, which is not provided to candidates (unless you request it through GDPR or similar).
+**Figure 5:** A Hirevue score report from JP Morgan, which is not provided to candidates (unless you request it through GDPR or similar).
 Notice in particular that the rating of 3 was given to the one-way video portion, and that it appears to have been reviewed by a human.
 Oddly though, despite getting a "yes" recommendation, this application was kicked out after the Hirevue stage.

 While relatively less common as a coding assessment platform, companies like BlackRock and JP Morgan use them, so it’s still around.
 The main